COE-Partners - Rotating Header Image

 Seven Habits … – Habit 1: VOC

-‘Ting’ is a sophisticated traditional Chinese character (Figure 1) that exemplifies the most important activity related to customer service in an impressive way: Listening.
-The old Chinese already knew that when listening with your ears you better treat the speaker as a king, focus wholeheartedly with 100% attention.
+Ting is a sophisticated traditional Chinese character that exemplifies the most important activity related to customer service in an impressive way: Listening.
+The old Chinese already knew that by listening you open your ears (not the mouth), you treat the speaker as a king, focus wholeheartedly with 100% attention.

 See You in Gemba